 - Concealment: If the defendant attempts to hide from the person who wants to file a claim, then the time stops.

 - False Name: If the defendant uses a false name to attempt to prevent the plaintiff from locating the defendant.

 How it Works

-However, if one of the exceptions happen—like the defendant leaves the state for two years—then the statute of limitations time could stop accruing, and may not pick back up until the person returns from to the state.
+However, if one of the exceptions happens—like the defendant leaves the state for two years—then the statute of limitations time could stop accruing, and may not pick back up until the person returns to the state.

 Contact a Tampa Auto Injury Lawyer

 If you have been injured in an auto accident or by some other person’s negligence, you need to see an attorney right away to discuss when the deadline is for your case.

 Don’t wait until the last minute as then something might happen and the deadline might pass.
 Call the Tampa Auto Injury Lawyers at 844 RHINO-77 or 844 879 3213 to talk to our personal injury team who can advise you on Florida’s personal injury laws.